 However, neither Pigafetta nor anyone else on the voyage made such a claim.
-In fact, the only known written reference to fires is by Francisco Albo, who wrote that “ … we made out many smokes along the coast.”
-At the time, he was at 38° 30' S., or a bit less than 250 miles south of Montevideo, with more than 1,000 miles to go before reaching the island now known as Tierra del Fuego.
+In fact, the only known written reference to fires during the voyage is by Francisco Albo, who wrote that “ … we made out many smokes along the coast.”
+At the time, he was at 38° 30' S., with more than 1,000 miles to go before reaching the islands now known as Tierra del Fuego.§

 The actual source of the name may be the result of a letter.
 After interviewing survivors of the Magellan expedition, Maximilianus of Transylvania, Secretary to the Holy Roman Emperor wrote in an October 24th, 1522 letter to the Cardinal Archbishop of Salzburg (p.
 196):

-One night a great number of fires were seen, mostly on their left hand, from which they guessed that they had been seen by the native of the region.
+One night a great number of fires were seen, mostly on their left hand, from which they guessed that they had been seen by the natives of the region.

-The writer's “mostly on their left hand” may have become Burney's “on the Southern shore of the Strait,” and thus the birth of a legend that Magellan thus named the island.
+The writer's “mostly on their left hand” may have become Burney's “on the Southern shore of the Strait,” and thus the birth of a legend that Magellan so named the island.